Author: Olivia Phillips

 How to integrate innovative technologies into nursing criteria

-It’s no longer optional for Academic institutions to adapt to the rise of virtual care, it’s a necessity.
+It’s no longer optional for academic institutions to adapt to the rise of virtual care, it’s a necessity.
 Universities such as Chamberlain University, the nation’s largest nursing school, have implemented virtual nursing courses and certifications to better prepare students for the new care delivery model they’ll see in practice.
 President of Chamberlain University, Dr. Karen Cox, confirms that the traditional nursing education model needs to evolve rapidly to incorporate digital competencies, ensuring that new graduates are proficient in virtual patient care technologies.

 What should nursing education institutions do today?